-\textbf{Efficiency.} We report the condensation times of various GC methods on different datasets in Table \ref{tab:time}.
-GCond employs gradient matching to align the original and condensed graphs, necessitating additional back-propagation steps for gradient computation relative to model parameters.
-In contrast, GCDM modifies the optimization objective and adopts distribution matching, thereby eliminating the need for gradient calculations and achieving faster condensation.
-Although GC-SNTK utilizes KRR to reduce iterative optimization in the inner loop and achieves rapid condensation on smaller datasets, it struggles to scale to larger graphs.
-SFGC requires training multiple GNNs on the original graph to provide the trajectories and necessitates multiple updates of the relay model to resemble the training trajectories.
-All these procedures are computationally intensive and result in extended condensation times.
+\textbf{Efficiency.} We report the condensation times of various GC methods in Fig. \ref{fig:time} and make the following observations.
+(1) Distribution matching achieves the most efficient condensation process among the optimization strategies, primarily due to its elimination of the need for gradient calculations.
+In contrast, trajectory matching and gradient matching are computational intensive.
+(2) Without graph structure modeling, graphless variant methods expedite the condensation process.
+(3) The one-step matching strategy used in DosCond eliminates the intensive model updates required in the inner loop while maintaining competitive classification performance.

-\textbf{Fairness.} Following FairGNN \cite{dai2021say} and FGD \cite{feng_fair_2023}, we evaluate GC methods on the Pokec-n dataset to assess group fairness issues within a binary sensitive feature setting.
+\textbf{Fairness.} Following FairGNN \cite{dai2021say} and FGD \cite{feng_fair_2023}, we evaluate the representative GC method in each optimization strategy on the Pokec-n dataset, and assess group fairness issues within a binary sensitive feature setting.
 As shown in Table \ref{tab:fair}, GC methods amplify the graph data bias to varying degrees.
-GCond and GCDM not only achieve the lowest node classification accuracy but also exhibit the most pronounced bias.
-More advanced optimization strategies can effectively reduce this bias while preserving predictive performance.
+Gradient matching and distribution matching not only achieve the lowest node classification accuracy but also exhibit the most pronounced bias.
+More advanced optimization strategies, i.e., KRR and trajectory matching, can effectively reduce this bias while preserving predictive performance.